IBM-Cloud/openshift4-lab/workshop/part1-learn_openshift/ex-4-scale.md

 ### Optional

-If you're interested in setting up the CLI, [follow the steps here](../getting-started/setup_cli.md).
-Then, run the following command in your CLI `oc get hpa` to get information about your horizontal pod autoscaler.
+Run the command `oc get hpa` to get additional information about the horizontal pod autoscaler.
 Remember to switch to your project first with `oc project <project-name>`.

 You could have created the autoscaler with the command `oc autoscale deployment/patient-ui --min 1 --max 10 --cpu-percent=1`.